team8/attendance/README.md

 ##Previous attendance system?
 Yep.
 One of our contributors made an attendance system (that the team is currently using) in under a month as his Eagle Project.
 Since there was very little time for development, they ended up using Google Spreadsheets as a makeshift "backend", and a cannibalized Google Form for input.
 Obviously, this is not ideal for a variety of reasons, and this is why that we are working on this new system.

+##Final Goal
+Our final goal with this attendance system is to have a system in our lab, and an online portal.
+The attendance system in the lab will be able to log people in and log out.
+Online, people will be able to view their hours, log themself in and out, and more!